exonian/django-grep-db/README.rst

 Options
 -------

-Options are listed using ``$ python manage.py grepdb --html`` but here are some of the things you can do with ``django_grepdb``.
+Options are listed using ``$ python manage.py grepdb --help`` but here are some of the things you can do with ``django_grepdb``.

 Search multiple models::